GENERAL SUPPORT

 TERTIARY PROGRAMMES (TP) EXAMINATION

-Yes, NAMCOL provides a variety of resources for exam preparation for its Tertiary Programme students, such as past exam papers and study materials and online support.
+Yes, NAMCOL provides a variety of resources for examination preparation for its Tertiary Programme students, such as past exam papers available at the Resource Centre and on the eLearning platform, study materials, and online support.
 Additionally, workshops are offered throughout the academic year for Tertiary Programmes students.

-Students who missed the main examinations will be allowed to sit for second opportunity during supplementary examinations.
+Students who qualified but missed the main examinations will be allowed to sit a second opportunity during the supplementary examinations.
 No application or fee is required for a student to sit for a supplementary examination.

-Unfortunately, there are no more opportunities to write exam after supplementary (2nd opportunity).
-You will have to re-register the course/module in the next academic year.
+Unfortunately, there are no more opportunities to write the exam after the supplementary (2nd opportunity).
+You will have to re-register for the course/module in the next academic year.
+However, a final-year student who meets the special examination requirements can apply for special examinations

 For the Supplementary Exam: Main examination results and ID/Student card/Voters Card

-In order to pass a module, a student shall obtain an examination subminimum mark of at least 50% of the total marks.
-It means that you have to get 50% and more in the exam itself to pass.
+To pass a module, a student must obtain an examination subminimum mark of at least 50% of the total marks.
+It means you have to get 50% or more on the exam to pass.

-A student who has only one or maximum two failed examinable module/s preventing the student from graduating.
+A student who has only one or at most two failed examinable modules, preventing the student from graduating.

-Special examination applications are open as from January of every year.
-Special examination is written once a year, at the beginning of Feb/March
+Special examination applications open in January of each year.
+The special examination is written once a year, in Jan/Feb.

 By completing a special examination application form and pay the required fee of N$ 1000 per module.

-A student who scored 30 marks or 30% and above in the examination.
-Remarking of exam scripts are only applicable to main examination.
-No remarking for supplementary and special exam scripts.
-A fee of N$ 150 is to be paid for remarking.
+A student who scored 30 marks or 30% or higher in the examination.
+Remarking of exam scripts is only applicable to the main examination.
+No remarking is available for supplementary or special exam scripts.
+A fee of N$150 per module is payable for remarking.

-Yes, you have to pay and re-register the course/module, and submit assignments accordingly.
-No transfer of marks in failed modules shall be allowed.
+Yes, you have to pay, re-register for the course/module, and submit the assignments.
+No transfer of marks from failed modules shall be allowed.

-Exam results will be released three (3) weeks after the last day of examination.
-Results will be released once all quality processes are completed and approved.
+Exam results will be released three (3) weeks after the last day of the examination, once all quality processes are completed and approved.

 TERTIARY PROGRAMMES (TP) GRADUATION